We Help With Unpaid Taxes

 The IRS has broad administrative powers to collect unpaid taxes.
 And it is not shy about using these powers.
 The IRS continues to step up its efforts to collect unpaid tax, penalties, and interest.

 This often involves issuing tax liens and/or seizing or garnishing paychecks and bank accounts, taking vehicles and other personal or business property, and foreclosing on real estate.
 The IRS can even take your house and, in some cases, foreign assets.

 The IRS can also contact third parties.
 This can have a negative effect on how you are perceived and limit your business opportunities.

-The IRS may even enlist the courts to take your property from you or third parties.
+The IRS may even enlist the courts to take your property from you or third parties and the IRS may blatantly violate the law in doing so.

 What can a tax lawyer do for me?